For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When placing your order, ask about deals and double-check the prices if you're ordering online.
 Unsurprisingly, they're not always automatically added.

 Be careful, though, as there's a risk the special offers won't work out cheaper (this is rare, but it can happen!).
-Always do the maths before placing your order.
+Always do the math before placing your order.

 Totum student discount card

-We've said it once and we'll say it again: always check whether the takeaway offers a discount or freebies for students.
+We've said it once, and we'll say it again: always check whether the takeaway offers a discount or offers freebies for students.

 As mentioned earlier, students can get £10 off at Uber Eats.

-Domino's, meanwhile, offer 50% off orders when you order online (also one of the tricks for getting cheap Domino's).
+Domino's, meanwhile, offer 50% off full price pizza when you order online (also one of the tricks for getting cheap Domino's).

 They're much cheaper than a real takeaway but are almost as tasty and more convenient.
 Whether you prefer Indian, Chinese or Italian food, you'll find a range of choices.